aws-samples/ec2-classic-resource-finder/README.md

 ## How to use Multi-Account-Wrapper

 Multi-account-wrapper is designed to assume a specified role in each account within an organization and run a bash script using the credentials from that assumed role.
-To run the multi-account-wrapper for Classic-Resourc-Finder.sh run the following command replacing the values in brackets with the appropriate value (Note: if ExternalId is required by the assumed role, please see the optional commandline switch below the following command.).
+To run the multi-account-wrapper for Classic-Resource-Finder.sh run the following command replacing the values in brackets with the appropriate value (Note: if ExternalId is required by the assumed role, please see the optional commandline switch below the following command.).
 A folder will be created for each account and any output will be created in the folder for each account.
 If MFA is required, the Multi-Account-Wrapper will not work.

 ```
 multi-account-wrapper.sh -r <ROLE NAME> -f "Classic-Resource-Finder.sh"